aiven/devportal/docs/products/kafka/kafka-connect/howto/gcp-bigquery-sink.rst

         "keyfile": "GCP_SERVICE_KEY"
     }

-The configuration file contains the following peculiarities:
+The configuration file contains the following things to note:

 * ``"topics": "students"``: setting the topic to sink
-* ``key.converter`` and ``value.converter``: defines the messages data format in the Apache Kafka topic.
+* ``key.converter`` and ``value.converter``: define the message data format in the Apache Kafka topic.
 The ``io.confluent.connect.avro.AvroConverter`` converter translates messages from the Avro format.
-To retrieve the messages schema we use Aiven's `Karapace schema registry <https://github.com/aiven/karapace>`_ as specified by the ``schema.registry.url`` parameter and related credentials.
+To retrieve the message schema we use Aiven's `Karapace schema registry <https://github.com/aiven/karapace>`_ as specified by the ``schema.registry.url`` parameter and related credentials.